 ANZICS CTG Supported Study

-Bacteremia Antibiotic Length Actually Needed for Clinical Effectiveness: randomised controlled trial
+The BALANCE Study (Bacteraemia Antibiotic Length Actually Needed for Clinical Effectiveness): randomised controlled trial

 (was the BALANCE Pilot RCT CTG1516-03)